nsanghi/Android-Nano-Weather-Watchface/README.md

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

+You also need to add your openweather api key in gradle.properties

 Support
 -------